 Table of contents

-White River Productions, hardcover with jacket, 9 x 11 x .75 in., black and white, color photographs, maps and illustrations, rosters.
+White River Productions, hardcover with jacket, 256 pages, 9 x 11 x .75 in., black and white, color photographs, maps and illustrations, rosters.